fdasabino/PokeMon-Memory-Game/README.md

 ![Functions, loops and object manipulation 1](https://res.cloudinary.com/frank2021/image/upload/v1669929007/pokemon_game/fetchfucntion_qj7loh.png)

+- The async function declaration declares a function where the await keyword is permitted within the function body.
+The async and await keywords enable asynchronous, promise-based behavior.

 ## Loops

 - We have also used loops to help on the process of data fetching, in this case we made use of a _while_ loop.